totalnoMartina/moon-child-yoga/README.md

 While exploring options that make a good website I thought the idea of a button that brings you back to top of page when you scroll far down is a great one, I found out how to go about that on the [link here](https://forum.squarespace.com/topic/10886-how-can-i-add-a-scroll-to-top-button/).
 Barbara Radovic, from Croatia, helped with word-proofing the text.

-Gallery is made with an inline-flex property which I got inspiration on this [link](https://www.developerdrive.com/responsive-image-gallery-flexbox/) for.
+Gallery is made with an inline-flex property which I was inspired by this [link](https://www.developerdrive.com/responsive-image-gallery-flexbox/).

 # Content

-The majority of content was provided by Dominka, the yoga teacher, she had cover letters and CV samples and many images taken by her friends all around the world.
+The entire content was provided by Dominka, this amazing yoga teacher, she had cover letters and CV samples written, and many images were taken by her friends all around the world.
 The form was helped to be created by Dominika in text, offers, prices and structure.

 # Media